michaelyanhy/Final_Project/README.md

 Have not uploaded the part that detemine who is the winner.
 There still something wrong within it.

+12/08 The program is working fine.

+13/08 Added a restart button and background music.

 14/08  changed some display style